gargi01/ImageClassificationCNN/README.md

 - Image Augmentation like flips, zoom, shear etc have been done to avoid overfitting
 - Model Evaluation is done to analyse where has model performed well, and where has it misclassified images the most.
 - Set FAST_RUN = True if fast run is required.
 In this case, the number of Epochs will be set to 5 only.
+- This notebook was written in Kaggle environment.
+However the libraries that are required are mentioned in requirements.txt